Weather Related Car Accidents

-Each year in the United States, weather is a factor in more than 1,300,000 accidents, which make up 23% of all motor vehicle accidents.
+Each year in the United States, the weather is a factor in more than 1,300,000 accidents, which make up 23% of all motor vehicle accidents.

 Weather-Related Accident Statistics

-Each year in the United States, weather is a factor in more than 1,300,000 accidents.
+Each year in the United States, the weather is a factor in more than 1,300,000 accidents.
 Many of these accidents were caused by drivers that failed to use caution while driving in bad weather conditions.
 According to the U.S Department of Transportation, 23% of all accidents are weather-related.
 The weather-related accident breakdown is as follows:

 - Wet Pavement – 17% of crashes, 16% of injuries, 13% of fatalities